 Do you offer a free trial class?

-For those new to CrossFit once a month we do offer a free trial class on a Saturday at 9.30am, numbers are limited to 10 people for this class.
+For those new to CrossFit we do offer a free trial classes regularly on Saturday’s, numbers are limited for this class.
 The class is for people that haven’t trained CrossFit before and you are only able to attend the class once.
 If you’d like to enquire, please fill out the form at this at our Free CrossFit Trial page.

-For those of you that are existing CrossFitters, or those new to CrossFit that want to see the facility sooner, you are more than welcome to come and watch a class to check out our facility and see how our classes run, we encourage potential new members to do this.
+For those of you that are existing CrossFitters, or those new to CrossFit that want to see the facility sooner, you are more than welcome to come and try a class and check out our facility and see how our classes run, we encourage potential new members to do this.
 Contact us to organise a time to drop by.

 Do I have to complete the On Ramp Program?